-To encourage creativity and good habits for a budding writer, why not set up a homeschool writing center—a comfortable, low-cost space where your young child can work?
+To encourage creativity and good habits for your budding writer, why not set up a homeschool writing center—a comfortable, low-cost space where your elementary-age kiddos can work?

-Whether you homeschool at the kitchen table or set aside a separate writing area in your home or school classroom, make it as inviting and inspiring as possible.
+Whether you homeschool at the kitchen table or set aside a separate writing area in your homeschool classroom, make it as inviting and inspiring as possible.
 Providing a place that is quiet and organized will help spark the imagination and foster a love for the written word.

 Here are some practical ways you can build either a portable or permanent writing center.

 First, consider how much room you have.
 Are you homeschooling in tight quarters, or do you have a school room at your disposal?

 A portable writing center is perfect when space is limited.
 You can store writing supplies in a:

 - Large backpack with pockets

 - Cleaning supply tote or caddy